-Ready to wake up the neighborhood ringing in the Year of the Dog?
-Mark your calendars for February 16 to March 2 to welcome the Lunar New Year with a slew of parades, parties and cultural performances in its honor.
+Ready to wake up the neighborhood ringing in the Year of the Pig?
+Mark your calendar for February 5-19 to welcome the Lunar New Year with a slew of parades, parties and cultural performances in its honor.
 You’ll have Far East fun with the family at the following events, which make Argyle Street, Chicago Botanic Garden, the Mag Mile and beyond sizzle brighter than a firecracker.

 Art Institute of Chicago